BAIRLab/DICOManager/README.md

 ### clean_rtstructs.py
-If specified, this function will move all but the newest RTSTRUCT from a sorted patient directory for simpler management of redunant outdate rt files.
+If specified, this function will move all but the newest RTSTRUCT from a sorted patient directory for simpler management of redundant outdate rt files.
-If specified the remaining strutures and be printed.
+If specified the remaining structures and be printed.

-Parsed arguements for this function include:
+Parsed arguments for this function include:
 ```
 -b, --base: str
         A path to the sorted project directory